uikit/uikit-site/docs/pages/grid.md

 ***

-## Grid and Flex
+## Grid and flex

 You can easily combine the grid with the [Flex component](flex.md).
-That way you can center items, if they wrap into the next row or change the source ordering.
+That way you can modify the items' alignment, ordering, direction and wrapping.
 This allows you, for example, to flip the cells' display order for wider viewports.
+All this works together with the gutter and divider modifiers.

 ```html
 <div class="uk-flex-center" uk-grid>